 The Next Monthly Meeting:

-For the August and September meetings Laurel Moorhead will be leading a Rubber Stamp Carving workshop.
+In this meeting Laurel Moorhead will lead a second Rubber Stamp Carving workshop.
 This is free and open to everyone, members and non-members alike, but requires participants to bring their own supplies and RSVP directly to MoorheadL@gmail.com.
-There will be 2 sessions, 4 to 6 p.m. and 6 to 8 p.m.
-Please specify the session you would like to attend.
-Each session is limited to 10 students so RSVP soon to save your space.
+The workshop is limited to 10 students so RSVP soon to save your space.

 Questions: Janis Reeser at firstname.lastname@example.org